testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 These days, when you try to install Docker, you'll come across [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 It's important to understand that Docker Desktop is not the same as Docker Engine.
 While Docker Engine is included with Docker Desktop, it's important to understand that Docker Desktop is *not* the same as Docker Engine.
 Docker Desktop is an integrated development environment for Docker containers.
 It makes it much easier to get your operating system configured for working with Docker.

-If you haven't already, go ahead install Docker Desktop:
+If you haven't already, go ahead and install Docker Desktop:

 - [Linux](https://docs.docker.com/desktop/install/linux-install/)
 - [MacOS](https://docs.docker.com/desktop/install/mac-install/)